lkilcommons/atmodweb/doc/source/index.rst

 Welcome to the Documentation for AtModWeb
 =========================================

-The very creatively named AtModWeb is a Atmospheric Model Web Application.
-It gives users a way to run data-derived (emperical) models of the top-most layer of the atmosphere (`thermosphere <https://en.wikipedia.org/wiki/Thermosphere>`_ ).
+The very creatively named AtModWeb is an Atmospheric Model Web Application.
+It gives users a way to run data-derived (empirical) models of the neutral atmosphere with strong emphasis on the top-most layer of the atmosphere (the `thermosphere <https://en.wikipedia.org/wiki/Thermosphere>`_ ).

 The models currently included in AtModWeb: